Sunday, December 25, 2011

 1 medium pumpkin – roasted and pureed

-6 dried red chile peppers - washed, with stems and seeds removed
+6 dried red chile peppers - washed, with stems and seeds

 5 cups chicken broth